-- You may begin using silicone scar sheets as soon as the skin is fully closed, after all sutures are removed and after all scabs have fallen off.
-This usually occurs anywhere between 3 6 weeks from surgery. - All incisions will be extremely sensitive to sunlight during the healing phase.
+\You may begin using silicone scar sheets as soon as the skin is fully closed, after all sutures are removed and after all scabs have fallen off.
+This usually occurs anywhere between 3 - 6 weeks from surgery.

+\ All incisions will be extremely sensitive to sunlight during the healing phase.
 Direct sun contact or tanning booths are to be avoided for 9 months.
-Use a water-resistant sunscreen with SPF of 50+ with

-UVA and UVB protection for at least 9 months.
+Use a water-resistant sunscreen with SPF of 50+ with UVA and UVB protection for at least 9 months.
 Sun damage to the scars may result in permanent hyperpigmentation or hypopigmentation to your scars.

-Please note that use of medical grade silicone sheeting or silicone cream on surgical scars will temporarily result in red/purple pigment on the scars.
+\ Please note that use of medical grade silicone sheeting or silicone cream on surgical scars will temporarily result in red/purple pigment on the scars.
 This takes place as blood rushes to the surgical incision to create collagen for wound healing and scar maturation.
 It can take 9 months on average for the discoloration to begin to fade.

-COMPRESSION BINDER/GARMENT:
+POSTOPERATIVE GARMENT:

-- Wear the white surgical binder or compression garment that we have provided for a total of 6 weeks following surgery. - Often times patients like to wear a muscle shirt or kami under the white compression binder provided to prevent rashes or itchy skin. - The garment is to be worn 24/7 for the first 4 weeks following surgery. - After 4 weeks, the garment is to be worn during the day, and off at night to sleep for an additional 2 weeks. - You can also purchase garments at any medical supply store, Amazon.com, or department store.
-On Amazon.com, search for "Postoperative Abdominal Compression Garment."
+- \ Wear the surgical GAREMENT that we have provided for the first week following surgery. - \ Feel free to purchase a 2nd garment. - \ Your garment is to be worn 24/7 for the first 6 weeks following surgery.

+\ After 4 weeks, the garment is to be worn during the day, and off at night to sleep for an additional 2 weeks.